Union of Students in Ireland: Drug information campaign

 Minister of State for Health Catherine Byrne, TD officially launched a new information campaign which was developed by the Union of Students in Ireland in partnership with Drugs.ie and the HSE.

-The information campaign focuses on harm reduction and is aimed at young adults and students who use new psychoactive substances (NPS)*.
+The information campaign focuses on harm reduction and it's aimed at young adults and students who use new psychoactive substances (NPS)*.

 The use of psychoactive drugs in Ireland among the 15-24 year age group is the highest in Europe (22% lifetime use).

 Data suggests that the purity or potency of most illicit substances is increasing and that the market for substances is becoming more varied and accessible.

 This phase of the campaign focuses on two specific drugs MDMA (ecstasy) and Ketamine (K); this is the first step of an ongoing campaign to provide harm reduction information for students.